-- event; (ii) the drug to be taken, the exact dosage to be taken, and at what times it is to be taken; and (iii) that the student is competent and capable in all respects of self-administering the medication. - 3.
-For any medication that is not taken by mouth, the District shall also require the student to demonstrate to the school nurse competency and capability in self-administration prior to the occurrence of the school-sponsored event. - 4.
-The parent/guardian, 18 year old student (if the student is not a dependent of a parent/guardian), or emancipated minor must package the medication and write on the package the name of the student and the exact quantity, whenever possible, of the medication contained in the package.
+- (iii) the student is competent and capable in all respects of self-administering the medication. - 3.
+For any medication which is not taken by mouth, the District shall also require the student to demonstrate to the school nurse competency and capability in selfadministration prior to the occurrence of the school-sponsored event. - 4.
+The parent/guardian, 18-year old student (if the student is not a dependent of a parent/guardian), or emancipated minor must package the medication and write on the package the name of the student and the exact quantity, whenever possible, of the medication contained in the package.
 The package must contain the medication in its original container, with the original prescription directions/label as provided by the pharmacy.
-The parent/guardian, 18 year old student (if the student is not a dependent of a parent/guardian), or emancipated minor shall only provide the exact dosage, whenever possible, that needs to be taken during the course of the school-sponsored event.
+The parent/guardian, 18-year old student (if the student is not a dependent of a parent/guardian), or emancipated minor shall only provide the exact dosage, whenever possible, that needs to be taken during the course of the school-sponsored event.
 No excess dosages or pills are to be provided if it can be avoided. - 5.
-The packaged medication shall be carried by a District employee or approved chaperone at all times, unless (i) the medication is an inhaler, epinephrine auto-injector, insulin, or other medication that a qualified prescriber determines is necessary to be carried by a student in order to prevent serious bodily injury or death to said student; (ii) all requirements relative to self-carrying and self-administration have been adhered to; and (iii) the student's privileges to self-carry and self-administer the medication have not been revoked. - 6.
+The packaged medication shall be carried by a District employee or approved chaperone at all times, unless (i) the medication is an inhaler, epinephrine auto-injector, insulin, or other medication a qualified prescriber determines is necessary to be carried by a student in order to prevent serious bodily injury or death to said student; (ii) all requirements relative to self-carrying and self-administration have been adhered to; and (iii) the student's privileges to self-carry and self-administer the medication have not been revoked. - 6.
 At the times the medication is to be taken, the medication will be given to the student, and the student will self-administer the medication in the presence of the District employee or approved chaperone.
-This provision shall not apply if (i) the medication is an inhaler, epinephrine auto-injector, insulin, or other medication that a qualified prescriber determines is necessary to be carried by a student in order to prevent serious bodily injury or death to said student; (ii) all requirements relative to self-carrying and self-administration have been adhered to; and (iii) the student's privileges to self-carry and self-administer the medication have not been revoked.
+This provision shall not apply if (i) the medication is an inhaler, epinephrine auto-injector, insulin, or other medication a qualified prescriber determines is necessary to be carried by a student in order to prevent serious bodily injury or death to said student; (ii) all requirements relative to self-carrying and selfadministration have been adhered to; and (iii) the student's privileges to self-carry and self-administer the medication have not been revoked.
 In such instance, the student shall notify a District employee or approved chaperone immediately following each use.